Mastering the Flash

 Understanding flash

 This article is only useful if you first understand the exposure triangle.
-We’ve got a blog post about that here.
 Once you’re familiar with exposure, the first thing to understand about flash is that you are shooting with two light sources: the actual light in a scene (no matter how dark it is, you’ll always have light entering the camera) and the light from the flash itself.

 To get good photos, you’ll need to learn to balance the two.
-Flash also helps ‘freeze’ motion, which can make it useful in sport and motorsport photography.
+Flash also helps ‘freeze’ motion, which can make it useful in sports and motorsport photography.

 Mastering pop-up flash